SSrustworthy/DLRML-docs/docs/explore/Other/Esplanade-Main Gates/Esplanade_Disneyland_Resort_70th_Anniversary.md

 53\.
 Welcome to Tomorrowland – Dan Foliart – Disneyland: Remember the Moments [2006]

 - Loop Track Length: 00:04:10.499
-- Track Notes: Poorly edited directly from the actual Tokyo loop and so it includes some “transition” SFX which bleed into next track
+- Track Notes: Edited directly from the actual Tokyo loop; includes some “transition” SFX at the end which bleed into next track

 54\.
 Great Rainbow – Scott Hoying – Music from Disneyland Resort 70th Celebration